jorgebucaran/fisher/README.md

 ## Uninstalling

-You wish to know how to uninstall fisher and everything you've installed with it from your system.
-Or perhaps something went wrong and you want to start over.
-This command will uninstall all the packages, purge the cache, and remove fisher from your fish functions directory.
+You want to know how to uninstall Fisher and everything you've installed with it from your system.
+This command will purge all packages, cache, configuration and related files—all in the same session.

 ```fish
 fisher self-uninstall